gsimon29/rde-python-parallel/README.md

   html_document: default
 ---
 # github.com/gsimon29/rde-python-parallel
-Python scripts that use parallel computing to approximate the solution of Reaction-Diffusion Equations
+Python scripts that use MPI parallel computing to approximate the solution of Reaction-Diffusion Equations

 __rde_btcs_parallel.py__ :
 Numerical approximation with parallel computing of the reaction-diffusion equation.